doolin/tasklets/README.md

 Rearranging is a UX thing.
-mtngrown: For tabular layouts, that's just a piece of jQuery.
+dave: For tabular layouts, that's just a piece of jQuery.
 Separation of model and view.
-Roberto Koci: Ok.
+roberto: Ok.
 Compartmentalization is the way to go there.
-Roberto Koci: I think.
+roberto: I think.
 Each tasklet is no longer than 1 hour.
 If you can't do in an hour or less, decompose it into two or more tasklets.